Skip to content

 Discussion

-8. Be able to feed and water a horse 8.1 Explain some rules of feeding
+8. Be able to provide food and water to a horse 8.1 Explain a range of rules of feeding Range = 2 or more

 • Feed little and often